potistudio/aexlo.js/README.md

 (Even if it's a very good effect)

 So I wondered if I could make these work on another platform.
-What I ended up doing was **creating a wrapper for the AE Plugin SDK.**
+What I ended up doing was **creating a emulator for the AE Plugin SDK.**

 (These may run into some kind of copyright issue.)